 Plan Level: Gold

-Goal: An improved surgical experience resulting in excellent distance vision without glasses.
+Goal: An improved surgical experience targeting excellent distance vision without glasses, understanding that glasses will be needed for reading.

 At the gold level, patients enjoy all the benefits of the silver plan.
 Additionally, the gold plan includes distance vision correction.
 Specialized surgical techniques will be used to target excellent distance vision.
 Even in rare cases where these methods do not immediately yield the desired result, your surgeon will use sophisticated tools to fine tune your vision after surgery to the point where you will be able to engage in distance activities such as driving and watching TV without glasses.